For Cervical Cancer Screening, Women Over 30 Can Now Choose The HPV Test Only

 Potential harms of too frequent screening include unnecessary follow-ups such as biopsies.
 In a draft recommendation released last year, the task force had considered suggesting just two options, either the Pap smear or the HPV test, but its final recommendation included the hybrid test too.

-"The HPV test alone is not available everywhere," Owens explains, "And so we want to be sure that women no matter where they're receiving care have options for cervical cancer screening."
+"The HPV test alone is not available everywhere," Owens explains.
+"And so we want to be sure that women no matter where they're receiving care have options for cervical cancer screening."

 He says the combination test is widely available, as is the Pap test, "so all of those are good options and a woman can discuss with her physician what's available at the place where she's receiving care."

 Women may not notice the difference between tests because tissue samples are all collected the same way.
-But Debbie Saslow, senior director for HPV-related and women's cancers at the American Cancer Society, says if women have a choice, she'd recommend the HPV test for women over 30.
+But Debbie Saslow, senior director for HPV-related and women's cancers at the American Cancer Society, says if women have a choice, she would recommend the HPV test for women over 30.

 "I truly believe that including the HPV test, either along with the Pap or instead of the Pap, is superior than the Pap alone," she says.
 There's some evidence the HPV test is better than the Pap test at detecting a less common form of cervical cancer, adenocarcinoma, she says.
 "So wouldn't you rather find the two most common cancers instead of just the one most common type?"